Shicheng-Guo/HowtoBook/rheumatology/RA/ASA/readme.md

-identify VIP gene bi-allelic SNPs to be genotyped
+Identify VIP gene bi-allelic SNPs to be genotyped
 ```
 for i in {1..22} X
 do